jrebagliatti/techcasestudies/_posts/2017-01-30-engiepromethee.md

 ---
 layout: post
 title:  "A hackfest helps ENGIE GEM begin to migrate its applications to Azure"
-author: "Julien Corioland, Sébastien Pertus"
+author: "Julien Corioland and Sébastien Pertus"
 author-link: "#"
 #author-image: "{{ site.baseurl }}/images/authors/photo.jpg"
 date:   2017-03-15
 categories: [Azure App Service, Azure Functions]
 color: "blue"
 #image: "{{ site.baseurl }}/images/imagename.png" #should be ~350px tall
 excerpt: Microsoft France and ENGIE Global Energy Markets partnered to migrate the first of its applications to Azure.
-Leveraging Azure App Services and Azure Functions, the hackfest team also addressed topics such as security, scheduled execution, and monitoring.
+Leveraging Azure App Service and Azure Functions, the hackfest team also addressed topics such as security, scheduled execution, and monitoring.
 language: [English]
 verticals: [Energy, Financial Services]
 ---